ajmalrasouli/free-genai-bootcamp-2025/README.md

 ## Getting Started

 This project uses Docker Compose to manage and run all the different services.
+The **Launcher service** (`http://localhost:3000`) acts as the central dashboard to view the status of and access all the other learning applications.

+**It is recommended to run all projects via the Launcher's Docker Compose setup.**

 1.  **Prerequisites:**
     *   Install [Docker](https://docs.docker.com/get-docker/).